stinsan/MATH-3333-Project/README.md

 In order to run it for yourself, you will need NumPy and Matplotlib.

-For reference, I used the following website: https://www.tutorialspoint.com/computer_graphics/2d_transformation.htm.
+I used the following website for reference: https://www.tutorialspoint.com/computer_graphics/2d_transformation.htm.